hazelcast/hazelcast/docs/design/security/02-jet-job-security.md

 ## Implementation

-To apply the job permissions, we've implemented the `SecureRequest#getRequiredPermission` for each job related message task.
+To enforce the job permissions, we've implemented the `SecureRequest#getRequiredPermission` for each job-related message task.
-This secured the DAG/Pipeline jobs, but the jobs originated from SQL are submitted from server.
+This secured the DAG/Pipeline jobs, but jobs originated from SQL are submitted from server.

-SQL has already a mechanism to apply some security checks, these checks are limited to map/cache read/write permissions.
+SQL already has a mechanism to apply security checks, these checks are limited to map/cache read/write permissions.
 We've extended them to apply the necessary job permissions as well as other connector permissions.